MajorZiploc/code_runner.vim/README.md

 # code_runner.vim

-Run selected chunks of code.
+Run selected chunks of code or whole files.
 Can run locally or within docker or k8s containers

+Use cases:
-Useful as a light weight database client
+- light weight database client by executing chunks of code and respecting db env vars
+- execute tagged code blocks in markdown files
+- execute chunks of code or whole files for script langages

 ## Supported Runners (in order of runner search)